<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Renos will price the house out of the neighborhood.
 This won’t bother the owner with sentimental attachments and the desire to pass the home to their grandkids, but many families consider resale value for the possibility of a sale in the future.
 Dumping tens of thousands of dollars into updates might not translate to buyers even five years from the renovation.

-Updates will ruin the nature the house.
-Truth be told, some homes were always meant to be three beds and one bath, no matter the genius of an architect.
+Updates will ruin the nature of the house.
+Truth be told, some homes were always meant to have three beds and one bath, no matter the genius of an architect.
 Savvy owners who are sensitive to this fact will be eager to leave well enough alone and sell this style house to a young family just beginning their lives together who are happy to buy at an attainable price point.

 Initial estimates for renovations are very wrong.
 Just like a box of chocolate, you never know what you’re going to get after demolition has started.
 Initial tear downs could reveal unknown projects that will price the renovations right out of the owner’s budget.